How to create a website with WordPress in 2021

-At “Home page” you can then select which static page should be the home page.
-At “Message page” you can select which page you want to use to display your latest messages.
+At “Home page,” you can then select which static page should be the home page.
+On the “Message page,” you can choose which page you want to use to display your latest messages.

 Startpage show maximum: You can set the maximum number of posts you want to show on a blog and category page here.
-So if you want to show more or less blog posts you will have to change this here.
+So if you’re going to show more or fewer blog posts, you will have to change this here.

 Search engine visibility: This is an important option that you should stay away from!
-When you enable this, you are indicating that search engines like Google are not allowed to view and index your website.
+When you enable this, you indicate that search engines like Google are not allowed to view and index your website.
 You will not appear in the search results.

-This option is only useful if you want to keep your website hidden or if you are still in the development phase of your website.
-However, it is important that you do not forget to turn it off when you are out of the development phase and go live with your website.
+This option is only helpful if you want to keep your website hidden or are still in the development phase of your website.
+However, it is essential that you do not forget to turn it off when you are out of the development phase and go live with your website.

 WordPress Settings: Discussion